 It might seem more than a bit overwhelming to travel to Jamaica as a female traveller, solo or otherwise, but women do go there.

 Sexual harassment and assaults aren’t rare in Jamaica.
 They, unfortunately, do happen, even to tourists.
 A lot of Jamaican women have to put up with this as part of their lives.
-It isn’t completely a no-go country for females, but it definitely pays to be aware.
+It isn’t completely a no-go country for females, but it does lean towards the more unsafe side.

-- If you get chatting to somebody and you don’t want their attention, stop engaging with them.
+- If you get chatting with somebody and you don’t want their attention, stop engaging with them.
 That means no eye contact and ignoring them.
 Any replies are basically seen as a challenge and men will try to win you round.

 - Don’t tell people where you’re staying or what your plans are.
 People who seem overly interested are probably sketchier than you think, so ignore them, lie, or just remove yourself from the situation.

 - Don’t be afraid to say ‘no’.
 Don’t worry about hurting someone’s feelings out of politeness.
 What about your feelings?

 - If someone’s really hassling you and it’s beginning to get worried, make a fuss.
 Not joking: shouting “FIRE!” may be more effective than shouting “HELP!”

 - Rape and sexual assaults in Jamaica are sadly not uncommon.
 You should always stay smart as a female traveller, be aware of your surroundings, and not put yourself in a situation where you are at risk.